No Champion, no deal – It´s not quite that simple

 The champion, a human being

-The guiding principle “No champion, no deal” is one of the basic principles of sales and essentially states that no success (contract conclusion, commitment) is possible without the support of a strong “friend” on the customer side.
+The guiding principle “No champion, no deal” is one of the basic principles of sales and essentially states that no success is possible without the support of a strong “friend” on the customer side.
 But is that really true?

 • prevails over internal opponents,